-We’re having such a great time outside, we’ve decided to stay all summer!
+We’re having such a great time outside, we’ve decided to stay through the end of October.
 We will continue to gather in the Courtyard as we stream our live online service, and we’re moving the time back an hour to beat the heat.
 We will meet from 10am-11am both online and outside.
 In the case of inclement weather, we will cancel the outside service but continue with online as normal.
 Learn more about how we’re keeping our gatherings safe for everyone by reading our Belmont Outside Plan.

 OUTSIDE AND ONLINE – JUNE